 The purpose of the Guadalupe Centers Schools student health services program is to help each student attend school in optimum health and benefit from the school experience.
 Health rooms in each building are staffed or supervised by registered nurses.
-All student health services employees serve under the direction of the building principal and director of student services.
-All parent/guardian contacts regarding significant student health issues will be made by a nurse building principal's designee.
+All student health services employees serve under the direction of the building principal and Assistant Superintendent of Student Services and Operations.
+All parent/guardian contacts regarding significant student health issues will be made by a school nurse.